 - Academic staff of the programme Staff members at the level of Assistant Professor, Associate Professor or Full Professor and lecturers (docent) with a PhD degree.

 - Assessment committee

 Committee tasked with providing expert advice

 on assessment

 - Assessment plan

 DACS

 Exam component

 Plan describing the assessment of a component

 Department of Advanced Computing Sciences

 Part of the exam of a component/course.
-This
+This can also be a practical or an assignment.

 - Force majeure events and associated consequences that are abnormal, beyond the control of the student, and were the student had no way of preventing the negative consequences nor were the events and consequences within the sphere of risk of the student

+- Student portal

+The electronic environment for providing information to students including intranet and Canvas

+Teaching team

+All persons involved in teaching the component